-The idea is that cheap players can be made available that benefit from the higher audio resolutions of Blu-ray technology to provide high quality audio-only players – much like an enhanced CD player.
+The idea is that cheap players can be made available that benefit from the higher audio resolutions of Blu-ray technology to provide high-quality audio-only players – much like an enhanced CD player.

 However, if you love your music and have a good amplifier and speaker setup, then you might want to check out some high-resolution music on Blu-ray.

-You can get stereo and surround sound album versions from many artists all in high resolutions up to 192kHz/24bit.
+You can get stereo and surround sound album versions from many artists, all in high resolutions up to 192kHz/24bit.

 As far as the discs are concerned, they are marketed under the name Pure Audio Blu-ray, and the good news is that you don’t have to buy a new Blu-ray player as the discs will play on any Blu-ray device.

-I actually love high-definition versions of my favourite albums, and there are quite a few available.
+I actually love high-definition versions of my favorite albums, and there are quite a few available.

 If you want to experience some high-resolution Blu-ray audio, then you can find quite a few discs at Amazon.